 In this section, we focus on two (of what surely are many) dimensions of working with others toward social justice.
 These are (1) critical reflection on one's own power, privilege, and positioning and (2) taking care of the collective.
-These dimensions show the need for self-work with others to be reflective, dialogic, and affective, as well as ongoing, as this work cannot be a one-time deal.
-As we care for ourselves, we care for others, and others care for us: care toward intra- and cross-racial solidarity that can only be built through ongoing self-work, courageous dialogue, and the willingness to be disturbed.
+These dimensions show the need for self-work with others to be reflective, dialogic, and affective, as well as ongoing.
+This work cannot be a one-time deal.
+As we care for ourselves, we care for others, and others care for us: care toward intra- and cross-racial solidarity can only be built through ongoing self-work, courageous dialogue, and the willingness to be disturbed.

-Critical Reflection on One's Own Power, Privilege, Positioning

-When working with others-both through caucuses (i.e., within one's racial membership group) and through coalitions (i.e., in cross-racial collaborations), critical reflection on one's role is important for building solidarity and sustaining relations toward collaborative work over time.
-Recognition of power and privilege, especially our own, is difficult but doable and indispensible in work-with-others.
-Though it is possible to train oneself to notice how we articulate power, it is in relation to others that we tend to make claims about or using our power.
-Critical reflections on power-and the manifestations and implications of power over, with, and for-are essential to anti-racism.
-These reflections not only teach us how the logic of oppression, as a discourse, is a dynamic articulation of collective power over and power denial, but especially show us how our own power makes solidarity possible.
+Reflecting Critically on One's Own Power, Privilege, Positioning When working with others-both through caucuses (i.e., within one's racial membership group) and through coalitions (i.e., in cross-racial collaborations), critical reflection on one's role is important for building solidarity and sustaining relations toward collaborative work over time.
+Recognition of power and privilege, especially our own, is difficult but doable and indispensable in work-with-others.
+Though it is possible to train oneself to notice how we articulate power, it is in relation to others that we tend to make claims about or use our power.
+Critical reflections on power and the manifestations and implications of power over, with, and for-are essential to antiracism.
+These reflections not only teach us about the logic of oppression as a discourse-a dynamic articulation of collective power over and power denial-but these reflections especially show us how our own power makes solidarity possible.
+In other words, the very same power over brings to sharp relief how commitment makes solidarity (power with) for racial justice (power for) possible and necessary.